Dennis C. Rasmussen

 Contact

 Welcome.
-I am a Professor of Political Science at Syracuse University's Maxwell School of Citizenship and Public Affairs, as well as co-director of SU's Political Philosophy Program and a Senior Research Associate at the Campbell Public Affairs Institute.
-My research focuses on the Enlightenment, the American founding, and the virtues and shortcomings of liberal democracy and market capitalism.
+I’m a Professor of Political Science and the Hagerty Family Fellow at Syracuse University's Maxwell School of Citizenship and Public Affairs, as well as co-director of SU's Political Philosophy Program.
+My research focuses on the history of political thought, particularly the Enlightenment and the American founding.

-I am the author of five books, including The Infidel and the Professor: David Hume, Adam Smith, and the Friendship That Shaped Modern Thought, which was shortlisted for the Ralph Waldo Emerson Award and named a best book of the year in The Guardian, Bloomberg, Project Syndicate, Australian Book Review, and Five Books; Fears of a Setting Sun: The Disillusionment of America's Founders, which was named a best politics book of the year in the Wall Street Journal; and, most recently, The Constitution's Penman: Gouverneur Morris and the Creation of America's Basic Charter.
+I’m the author of six books, including The Infidel and the Professor: David Hume, Adam Smith, and the Friendship That Shaped Modern Thought, which was shortlisted for the Ralph Waldo Emerson Award and named a best book of the year in The Guardian, Bloomberg, Project Syndicate, Australian Book Review, and Five Books; Fears of a Setting Sun: The Disillusionment of America's Founders, which was named a best politics book of the year in the Wall Street Journal; and Frederick Douglass's American Founding: How the Nation's Fiercest Critic Embraced the Constitution, which is forthcoming in fall 2026.
+I'm currently working on an intellectual biography of Jean-Jacques Rousseau for Basic Books.

-I am the author of five books, including The Infidel and the Professor: David Hume, Adam Smith, and the Friendship That Shaped Modern Thought, which was shortlisted for the Ralph Waldo Emerson Award and named a best book of the year in The Guardian, Bloomberg, Project Syndicate, Australian Book Review, and Five Books; Fears of a Setting Sun: The Disillusionment of America's Founders, which was named a best politics book of the year in the Wall Street Journal; and, most recently, The Constitution's Penman: Gouverneur Morris and the Creation of America's Basic Charter.
+I’m the author of six books, including The Infidel and the Professor: David Hume, Adam Smith, and the Friendship That Shaped Modern Thought, which was shortlisted for the Ralph Waldo Emerson Award and named a best book of the year in The Guardian, Bloomberg, Project Syndicate, Australian Book Review, and Five Books; Fears of a Setting Sun: The Disillusionment of America's Founders, which was named a best politics book of the year in the Wall Street Journal; and Frederick Douglass's American Founding: How the Nation's Fiercest Critic Embraced the Constitution, which is forthcoming in fall 2026.
+I'm currently working on an intellectual biography of Jean-Jacques Rousseau for Basic Books.